Nageswar-556/e-commerce-database-development/README.md

 2. Navigate to index.html file in root directory or index.html file in html folder.
 3. double click or open in any browser to launch the website

-## Contributing

-If you want to contribute or colloborate or want to seek any services, guidence or help connect me through any channel.

 ## Keywords:
 - Ecommerce website